Julian52575/Haskell-API-Scraper-DB-Tutorial/README.md

 ## Setting up the client authentication using JWT

 > [!NOTE]
-> Understanding [Json Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) would be helpful.
+> Understanding [Json Web Token (JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token) would be helpful.
 > In short: a JWT stores one of your user's encrypted data.
-> Verifying this token allows the API to understand which user is issuing a request.
+> Verifying this token allows the API to understand which user is issuing a request and if it loged in previously.

 > [!TIP]
 > Postman will be very helpful here.